EddyVerbruggen/nativescript-homekit/README.md

 ### `startSearchingForAccessories`
 Accessories may pop up at any time, but by default your app isn't searching for them all the time.
 It's probably a good idea to add a button to your app's UI that starts and stops searching for accessories as the user will know best when a new accessory can be found.

-Only _new_ accessories can be found, not ones already assigned to a home or room.
-Also, when accessories were previously stored in the local HomeKit database and have now been removed (try it, delete one in the HomeKit Simulator) then you'll be notified as well.
+Only _new_ accessories can be found, not ones already assigned to a (room in a) home.
+Also, when accessories were previously stored in the local HomeKit database and have now been removed then you'll be notified as well (try it, assign one and then delete it in the HomeKit Simulator).

-To that end you can pass in 2 distinct callback functions: the first is for newly discovered the devices, the second for removed devices:
+To that end you can pass in 2 distinct callback functions: the first is for newly discovered devices, the second for devices which have been removed:

 ```js
 this.homekit.startSearchingForAccessories(